MinnPost/minnpost-wordpress/wp-content/plugins/redirection/readme.txt

 There is full support for regular expressions so you can create redirect patterns to match any number of URLs.

-The plugin can also be configured to monitor when posts permalinks are changed and automatically create a redirect to the new post.
-It will also monitor pages, and even when something is deleted.
+The plugin can also be configured to monitor when post or page permalinks are changed and automatically create a redirect to the new URL.

 = Conditional redirects =